-Width/size: When it comes to the size of trucks, it is usually important to make sure that they end approximately with the edge of the deck.
-Since the size labels of the various brands are all different, we have simplified the Search in our menu for you and set up a filter according to deck sizes.
-For a better overview there is a list of brands below.
+When it comes to the size of trucks, it is usually important to make sure that they are roughly aligned with the edge of the deck.
+Since the size labels are different for the various brands, we have simplified the search in our menu for you and set up a filter by deck width.
+For a better overview, there is still a listing by brand below.

 Deck width 7.875 to 8.25: Ace: 33, Film: 5.25, Independent: 139, Thunder: 147, Venture: 5.25